unikrubii/yannix-chatapp/README.md

 ##### Notes
 - I add `post` and `delete` routes in order to make database and functions more comfortable to test. :)
+- There are some test cases for this program but (not thoroughly) try in by running `make test`